-Most College of Liberal Arts students graduate with a bachelor of arts (BA) degree.
+Most College of Liberal Arts (CLA) students graduate with a bachelor of arts (BA) degree.
 However, CLA also offers degrees in bachelor of music, bachelor of science, bachelor of individualized studies, and bachelor of fine arts.
 The degree you receive will be determined by the major program you choose to follow.
 You will work with your advisors to choose a major program that fits your interests, your academic goals, and your long-term professional goals.

 CLA Degree Requirements

 Requirements for a CLA degree vary slightly depending on the program you choose to follow.
 All students are required to complete liberal education requirements as the basis of their degree program.
 All BA and BIS degrees, regardless of major, and the BFA degree for art majors, require students to complete CLA's second language requirement.

 A minimum 2.0 GPA is required in your University of Minnesota coursework overall.
 Each semester, the college publicly recognizes superior academic performance through the Dean's List.
 If your cumulative or term GPA falls below 2.0 you will be placed on academic probation.
 You need to take an average of 15 credits each semester (and a minimum of 13 credits per term) to graduate in four years.